aarajput/flutter_form_validators/README.md

 `Validators.minLength(int minLength, String errorMessage)` is a validator that requires the length of the field's value to be greater than or equal to the provided minimum length.

 #### Example
-This code will validate TextFormField's value and show error in case of field's value is non-empty and its character's length is less than 5.
+This code will validate the TextFormField's value and show an error in case field's value is non-empty and its character length is less than 5.
 ```dart
   TextFormField(
     decoration: InputDecoration(